Lolliedieb/lolMiner-preview/README.md

-# lolMiner 0.6 alpha series
+# lolMiner 0.7 alpha series

-Alpha Releases of lolMiner 0.6
+Alpha Releases of lolMiner 0.6/0.7

 Use with caution - this releases may be stable but are very experimental

 Version History:
+0.7 Alpha 1 (Jan 11th 2019)
+- Added support for BEAM
+- removed other algorithms
+- features new mining backend (lower CPU load on AMD)

 0.6 Alpha 2 (Nov 2nd 2018)
 - Added Equihash 192/7 and 96/5 (96/5 only for Nvidia, AMD will be added next week)
 - Faster mining on 192/7 compared to 0.5 stable release